 Ensure that the actuator linkages are tight and the dampers are opening and closing.
 Refer to "Positive Closure Dampers (PCDs)" on page 14 for more details.
 Ensure the dampers are functioning properly:

-- When all fans are turned on dampers are open - When all fans are turned off, the dampers are closed
+- When the unit run state is active, dampers are open - When the unit run state is inactive, the dampers are closed

 Operation Considerations for Accessories

 Resonant Speed Identification Procedure

 Positive Closure Dampers (PCDs)